 Every time changes are introduced into the library, Github runs the tests.

 Feel free to check them out in the

 spec directory.
 Run

-Before each commit some inspections (currently 14) are executed with GrumPHP,
+Before each commit, some inspections are executed with GrumPHP; run

 composer grumphp to check manually.

 The quality of the tests is tested with Infection a PHP Mutation testing

 Feel free to contribute by sending Github pull requests.
 I'm quite responsive :-)